 It was the day after our wedding in Gretna!
-We’d wild-camped overnight at the Grey Mare’s Tail in the Moffat Hills then headed up the motorway, past the sprawling mass of Glasgow, before this Scottish Road Trip – the A82 to Glencoe – truly began.
+We’d wild-camped overnight in the Moffat Hills then headed up the motorway, past the sprawling mass of Glasgow, before starting this leg of our Scottish Road Trip – the A82 to Glencoe.

 Let’s get going…

 On the first morning of our married life, we left Grey Mare’s Tail (shown in the picture above) on the A708 in the Southern Uplands, and made our way down through Moffat before heading north along the M74.